Healthy Relationships for Teens: What to Know

 Signs of a healthy relationship

-Being willing to compromise and settle problems fairly.
+Are willing to meet in the middle and settle problems fairly.

 Signs of an unhealthy relationship